mpv-player/mpv/DOCS/man/vo.rst

         WIDTH <szexpr>, HEIGHT <szexpr>
             Specifies the size of the resulting texture for this pass.
-            ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * /, floating point literals, and references to existing texture sizes such as MAIN.width or CHROMA.height.
+            ``szexpr`` refers to an expression in RPN (reverse polish notation), using the operators + - * / > < !, floating point
+            literals, and references to existing texture sizes such as MAIN.width or CHROMA.height.
 By default, these are set to HOOKED.w and HOOKED.h, respectively.

+        WHEN <szexpr>
+            Specifies a condition that needs to be true (non-zero) for the shader stage to be evaluated.
+If it fails, it will silently be omitted.
+(Note that a shader stage like this which has a dependency on an optional hook point can still cause that hook point to be saved, which has some minor overhead)

         OFFSET ox oy
             Indicates a pixel shift (offset) introduced by this pass.
 These